tinybirdco/zero-to-tinybird/data/readme.md

 # Setting up stream of mock stock price data

 `stock-price-stream.py` is used to generate an event stream of mock stock price data.
 It reads in the content of the `company-info.csv` file and creates a *sensor object* for each company, including a three-character stock symbol.
 This script then generates new prices for each object and publishes them to a Kafka stream hosted on Confluent Cloud.
+To publish the data, you will need a Confluence Cloud account and a Kafka stream and topic configured.

 Script configuration includes what interval to run on, with a default of publishing new prices every 20 seconds.